(Street Corner of Durnell and Washington St. BEFORE Metropolitan and Roslindale Hardware heading West)

 It is easy to see why the people still flock to Tony’s Market.
 It is as authentically Italians as any groceria I’ve seen in Italy or the North End and carries anything you might need for a wonderful Christmas feast, including those imported chestnuts to roast on that open fire.

-All Curbside & Store Pickup Orders Must Be Made an hour In Advance of Desired Pickup Time.
+All Curbside & Store Pickup Orders Must Be Made at least an hour In Advance of Desired Pickup Time....day ahead ordering is encouraged.

-Our store is open 8-5 Tuesday, Wednesday & Saturday and 9-6 Thursdays & Fridays.
+Our store is open 8-5 Tuesday, thru Saturday.
+Call if you need to come in later!.
 We are closed on Sunday and Monday.

 We thank you for your patience with us as we put together our new online system. & we thank you for shopping with us.
 Deb & Tony